Serving Up Local

 » Influence contractual language around food procurement to incorporate local food targets and values into Requests for Proposals (RFPs).

 » Generate case studies, a project manual and communication pieces to build the capacity of the other regions wanting to take on similar initiatives.
-(Stay tuned for links to these resources as they come!)
+(Stay tuned for more links to these resources as they come!)

 Determined current local food ordering – Through velocity reports provided by their current food service provider, each home determined what percentage and volumes of local food they were purchasing when the project began.
 Additional velocity reports were requested at the end of the project to determine difference in purchasing patterns.

 Identified areas where local food products could be substituted into current menu offerings – Many contracted product categories had local product options that fulfilled Group Purchasing Organization (GPO) membership obligations and could be ordered by the homes.
 These were identified to food service Directors through velocity report analysis and substitution documents.

 Opportunities found in GPO vendor contract for new local food producers – By better understanding the contractual obligations and opportunities in the GPO category contracts, we were able to identify opportunities for new products to be considered and analyzed for purchase.
 For instance, all of our homes were without contract obligations in the raw protein category.
 We were therefore able to introduce our teams to new raw protein farmer and vendor options to consider for implementation.

 Understanding the true cost of choosing local – Cost comparisons templates were created and used to compare local products and their alternatives to understand how choosing local would actually affect the facility’s budgets.